rapidsms/rapidsms/docs/topics/celery.rst

 =============================

 To get started, we'll just get Celery configured to use with ``runserver``.
-We'll use a Django database for the Celery `broker`, which we will explain more about later.
+For the Celery `broker`_, which we will explain more about later, we'll use a `Django database broker implementation`_.
 For now, you just need to know that Celery needs a broker and we can get by using Django itself during development.

 In your Django ``settings.py`` file:

 1. Add these lines:

 .. code-block:: python
+    :linenos:

     import djcelery
     djcelery.setup_loader()
     BROKER_URL = 'django://'

 The first two lines are always needed.
-The third configures Celery to use its Django broker.
+Line 3 configures Celery to use its Django broker.

 2. Add ``djcelery`` and ``kombu.transport.django`` to ``INSTALLED_APPS``: